 When you submit your manuscript for a substantive edit, it must be as complete and polished as possible.
 A substantive edit is not a substitute for the work that you, the writer need to do.
 When an editor begins to work on a substantive edit of your manuscript, he or she should be reading your best work to that point.

 Line editing comes next, after the manuscript is structurally sound and is close to publishable.
-In line editing, the editor looks to polish the style and grammar, so your writing flows more easily and produces greater impact.
-Not only will the editor smooth out the grammar; he or she will also create variations in sentence length and structure, to enhance the rhythm of your content.
+In line editing, the editor looks to improve the style and grammar, so your writing flows more easily and produces greater impact.
+Not only will the editor polish the grammar; he or she will also create variations in sentence length and structure, to enhance the rhythm of your content.